-A double bogey is when you shoot 2 over par on a hole in golf, meaning +2 gets added to your score.
+A double bogey is when you shoot two over par on a hole in golf, meaning +2 gets added to your score.

-A double bogey is when you make a shot in 2 extra strokes then the par of the hole.
+A double bogey is when you complete a hole using two more strokes than the par of the hole.
 An example of this would be taking 5 shots on a par 3, resulting in +2 being added to your score.
-Double bogeys are huge mistakes that a golfer can make, and can be devastating.
-You want to make as few shots as possible on every hole to minimize your score.
-The player with the lowest score wins, and double bogeys certainly won't help you win.
+Double bogeys are not considered a good score, and can be devastating for professionals in a tournament.